 We spent almost the whole day here – shopping in the morning, lunch in the afternoon, dinner in the evening and a stroll around the beach under the stars at night.
 As much as we love Rayavadee, we had to have some of our favourite Thai food from street stalls.

 Phranang Cave Beach

 At the end of the day before we left for home the next morning, we went for our massage at the luxurious Rayavadee Spa which was part of our package.
-The pictures of the interior of the spa are not taken by us, I took it off Google Search images (lol!) because photo taking is not allowed in a spa, understandably.
-I wouldn’t want anyone to be taking my photo while I’m in a robe.
-But it’ll be a shame not to show you how the interior looks like because… omg, of all my years going to spas, I’ve never been to one like this.
+Photo taking is not allowed in a spa, understandably.
+I wouldn’t want anyone to be taking my photo while I’m relaxed.
+But of all my time going to spas, I’ve never been to one like this.
 It looked AM-MAZ-ZING.
-Mad gorgeous.
-It had sculptures of monkeys, bamboo shower in a forest, so serene, private and I felt legit like royalty.
-It was the best two hours of my life.
+It had sculptures of monkeys, bamboo shower in a forest and I felt legit like royalty.
 The massage felt so good, I think I passed out in sheer bliss and came back to life.
 If I had to rate his spa from 1 to 10, I’d rate it a 20, lol.
 It was only later when I found out Rayavadee is known to be one of the best spas in Thailand.
 Wow.